In some situations you may be forced to evacuate your home, office, school or neighbourhood at short notice.

 - If there is a possibility of an evacuation, fill your car’s fuel tank.
 Keep in mind that if there are power cuts in an event, fuel stations may not be able to operate pumps.

-If you are in an area this is being evacuated
+If you're in an area being evacuated

 - Listen to your local radio stations as emergency management officials will be broadcasting the most appropriate advice for your community and situation.